callumbwhyte/meganav/README.md

 ## Getting started

-This package is supported on Umbraco 9+.
+This package is supported on Umbraco v9, v10, and v11

 ### Installation

-Meganav is available from Our Umbraco, NuGet, or as a manual download directly from GitHub.
+Meganav is available via [NuGet](https://www.nuget.org/packages/Our.Umbraco.Meganav/).

-#### Our Umbraco repository

-You can find a downloadable package on the [Our Umbraco](https://our.umbraco.com/packages/website-utilities/meganav/) site.

-#### NuGet package repository
+To install with the .NET CLI, run the following command:

+    $ dotnet add package Our.Umbraco.Meganav

-To [install from NuGet](https://www.nuget.org/packages/Our.Umbraco.Meganav/), run the following command in your instance of Visual Studio.
+To install from within Visual Studio, use the NuGet Package Manager UI or run the following command:

     PM> Install-Package Our.Umbraco.Meganav